(Updated June 2022)

-A population protection zone (ZPP) within which action is required to reduce both the exposure of the population to ambient radioactivity and the consumption of contaminated food to a level that is as low as reasonably achievable.
+A population protection zone is established within which action is required to reduce both the exposure of the population to ambient radioactivity and the consumption of contaminated food to a level that is as low as reasonably achievable.

-A heightened territorial surveillance zone (ZST), which is larger and more concerned with economic management, within which specific surveillance of food stuffs and agricultural produce will be set up.
+A heightened territorial surveillance zone, which is larger and more concerned with economic management, within which specific surveillance of foodstuffs and agricultural produce will be arranged.

-If necessary, an evacuation perimeter is created within the ZPP, defined according to the ambient radioactivity (external exposure).
+If necessary, an evacuation perimeter is created within the population protection zone, defined according to the ambient radioactivity (external exposure).
 The residents must be evacuated for a varying length of time, depending on the level of exposure in their environment.

 In 2016, ASN supervised a new national distribution campaign for iodine tablets, launched for the populations located within the zone covered by the PPIs around the NPPs operated by EDF.
 The purpose of this distribution is to achieve overall population coverage that is as high as possible, but also to raise awareness among the population and the local authorities (mayors) regarding the potential risks and instructions to be followed as and when necessary, through specific communication media and local information meetings.
 Outside the zone covered by a PPI, tablets are stockpiled to cover the rest of the country.

 Controlling urban development around nuclear sites